- Fines & Points

 To understand the tactics needed and challenges faced in defeating a New York speeding ticket, one must turn to existing case law.

 New York case law reveals several crucial points to bear in mind as a driver.

-First and foremost, a NY speeding ticket issued by a police officer who does not use a mechanical device like radar, and, instead estimates it will still be sufficient to convict a driver for speeding.
+First and foremost, a New York speeding ticket issued by a police officer who does not use a mechanical device like radar, and, instead, estimates it will still be sufficient to convict a driver for speeding.
 (See People v.
 Olsen, 22 NY 2d 230.)

 The court in Olsen explained its rationale by saying: